hestiacp/hestiacp-docs/cli_commands/commands.rst

  example: v-add-sys-webmail user domain.com roundcube

-this function enables webmail client for a mail domain.
+This function enables webmail client for a mail domain.

 *******************************************************************